sikopet/blog/posts/shell-startup-files.md

 for user.
 These scripts, for example, set the environment variables, create command aliases, run programs.

 There are two main types of a shell instance, interactive and noninteractive.
 However, noninteractive shells (such as those running shell scripts) usually don't read any startup files.
+Interactive shell can be a:

+ * login shell - a shell started by the `login` program or a remote login server such as SSH (uses variables like `PATH`, `PS1` and startup programs like `umask`)
+ * non-login shell - not started by the `login` program, run on every instance - ex. shell inside an X-based terminal (uses aliases and functions)

 <table>
   <tr>